Staying Fit the Old-fashioned Way

 especially if it's upstairs.
 Get in the habit of sweeping your sidewalk and scrubbing

-minutes of light gardening and leaf raking can knock off 50 to 60 calories.
-Even
+of light gardening and leaf raking can knock off 50 to 60 calories.
+Even bursts of

-bursts of activity like this can improve blood pressure and blood sugar control,
+activity like this can improve blood pressure and blood sugar control, and also put

-plastic, one-gallon milk jug and fill it with water.
-It now weighs eight pounds.
+one-gallon milk jug and fill it with water.
+It now weighs 8 pounds.
+Now include that

-Now include that jug in a variety of stretching and pulling exercises that call
+jug in a variety of stretching and pulling exercises that call for weights.

-brisk physical chores, play loud, upbeat music.
-Research shows that you'll work
+physical chores, play loud, upbeat music.
+Research shows that you'll work faster and

-corner of the parking lot.
-Get off before your stop on the subway and walk a
+of the parking lot.
+Get off before your stop on the subway and walk a few extra blocks.